reeseschultz/ReeseUnityDemos/README.md

 ```

 ### Contributor Agreement

+Find a problem, or have an improvement in mind?
+Great.
+Go ahead and submit a pull request.
+Note that the maintainer offers no assurance he will respond to you, fix bugs or add features on your behalf in a timely fashion, if ever.
+All that said, [GitHub Issues](https://github.com/reeseschultz/ReeseUnityDemos/issues/new/choose) is fine for constructive discussion.

 By submitting a pull request, you agree to license your work under [this project's MIT license](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/LICENSE).